luis198327/olympics-quiz-game/README.md

 ### Known Bugs/Improvements
 + I would like to have provided an image or message to confirm if the answer was correct or incorrect.
 I tried to insert a div using JavaScript to provide a correct or incorrect message, but couldn't quite get the code to provide the correct user feedback.
 Was only applying to one class type.
 As a temporary fix, i used CSS to style an after pseudo class to insert a tick or cross to provide additional user feedback.

-## Deployment  - review as there have been changes to GITPOD/GITHUB*****
+## Deployment
 My project was developed using the IDE, Gitpod.

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:

 + Within the GitHub repository, navigate to the Settings tab.
 + Then select the Pages sub-menu option on the left, which takes you to GitHub Pages.
-+ Within the source section drop-down menu, select the Master Branch and click on save.
++ Within the source section drop-down menu, select Main (or Master Branch) and click on save.
 + Once this has been saved, the page will confirm that the site is ready to be published and provides the URL address.
 + Refreshing the page will confirm the website has been deployed, again providing the URL address.
-+ The deployed URL is <<Add deployed site URL>>
++ The deployed URL is [https://luis198327.github.io/olympics-quiz-game/](https://luis198327.github.io/olympics-quiz-game/)}

-The deployed site will update automatically upon new commits to the master branch.
+The deployed site will update automatically upon new commits to the main (or master) branch.
 For the site to deploy correctly on GitHub pages, the landing page must be named index.html.

 ### Making A Local Clone
 You can clone this repository by: